rajatvd/rajatvd.github.io/projects.md

 ---

 ## Talk at PyCon India
 I gave a talk on generators at [PyCon India 2019](https://in.pycon.org/2019/).
-You can find the slides for my talk [here](https://rajatvd.github.io/PyCon/).
+You can find the slides for my talk [here](https://rajatvd.github.io/PyCon/), and [video recording here](https://www.youtube.com/watch?v=X9rqrF9Kpaw).

 ---